-The Design Museum is now open in its spectacular new location on High Street Kensington.
+The Design Museum is located on High Street Kensington.

 Discover how you can continue to support the museum in creating a leading museum of contemporary design and architecture.